Wilber-Alves/EBAC_Plataformer_2D_Wilber/README.md

 2D platform game project as an exercise for modules 13 to 19 of the Unity developer course at EBAC.

 November 4th, 2025 - Adding a basic menu to the game - The DOTween plugins were installed, and programming of the basic scripts for scenes and the menu began, in addition to some animations for the menu scene buttons.
 Creation of the game manager and its designation as a Singleton.
 A Singleton script was also created and added to the EDGEE folder for reuse in other development stages.
 Inclusion of the main character's spawn logic in the game manager script.

+November 11th, 2025 - A prototype of the player's movement was created.